 This is a neat, and very quick little toy that I first came across on the "Happy Scientist" website.

-A couple of minute's work, and you have a toy to keep the kids happy, a fun craft activity or a hook for a fascinating science lesson.
-For the moment, though, what you have is an entry for the Toy Challenge, and probably the cheapest and quickest at that.
+A couple of minute's work, and you have a toy to keep the kids happy, a fun craft activity, a hook for a fascinating science lesson, and probably the cheapest and quickest at that.

 Step 1: Materials and tools